bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 lego-show operation is called to draw all the pieces in the Diagram.

-The lego-add.z operation would add a layer of pieces in the z coordinate specified.
+The lego-add-z operation would add a layer of pieces in the z coordinate specified.
 The lego-delete.xyz operation would delete a specific piece with the given x/y/z coordinate.